-ROOTS Intervention.
-ROOTS is a Tier 2 kindergarten mathematics intervention program that consists of 50 lessons delivered in small group formats.
+ROOTS intervention.
+ROOTS is a Tier 2 kindergarten mathematics intervention program that consists of 50 lessons (20 minutes each) delivered in small-group formats.
 The primary aim of ROOTS is to support kindergarten students with MD in developing a robust understanding of whole number concepts and skills.
-Specifically, the ROOTS intervention prioritizes concepts from the Counting and Cardinality and Operations and Algebraic Thinking domains of the Common Core State Standards for mathematics (2010).
-ROOTS promotes students' mathematics proficiency by judiciously including essential features of explicit mathematics instruction, such as teacher modeling, student practice opportunities, and teacher-provided academic feedback.
-Of particular relevance to the current study's investigation of treatment intensity is the frequency and quality of student practice opportunities prioritized by the ROOTS intervention.
-Such practice opportunities include students verbalizing their mathematical thinking and understanding, and working with visual representations of mathematical ideas (e.g., base-ten blocks).
+Specifically, the ROOTS intervention prioritizes concepts from the Counting and Cardinality, Operations and Algebraic Thinking, and Number and Operations in Base Ten domains of the Common Core State Standards for Mathematics (2010).
+Lessons 1-25 of the intervention primarily focus on the relationship between numbers and quantities and then begin to incorporate instruction on early concepts of addition and subtraction